Click on the link below to access the pdf form.

-In 2016, Franconia Conference awarded 9 MOGs totaling over $35,000, with grants ranging from $900 – $5,000.
-Here are the ministries and projects that received an MOG in the past: (Click on the links to learn more about what each MOG funded.)
+In 2019, Franconia Conference awarded 7 MOGs totaling $35,000.
+Here are the ministries and projects that received an MOG in 2019:

-- Nueva Vida Norristown New Life anniversary celebration
+- Nueva Vida Norristown New Life – support for a community outreach initiative

 Opportunities to invest in the Ministries of Franconia Mennonite Conference